 $$$$$ | MAP | WEBSITE | INSTAGRAM

-Oscar Amador, two‑time James Beard nominee, serves Spanish‑inspired precision with international deposits of flavor from this downtown spot.
+Oscar Amador, two‑time James Beard nominee, serves Spanish‑inspired precision with international deposits of flavor from this off-the-strip spot.
 Plates—like mushroom tarte Tatin—find balance in texture, heat, and complexity.
 That kind of refinement demands Michelin attention.

 Casa Playa